dagger/dagger/docs/guides/1238-project-file-organization.md

 ### Project non initialized

-Dagger holds a way to set a module name at project initialization: `dagger project init --name <NAME>`.
+The module name can be set during project initialisation: `dagger project init --name <NAME>`.

-As said above, the name has to at least follow the structure of a domain: `domain.extension` or `domain.extension/project`.
-Email addresses are also accepted, and the referenced domain doesn't necessarly have to exist.
+As mentioned above, the module name has to at least follow the structure of a domain: `domain.extension` or `domain.extension/project`.
+Email addresses can also be used for the module name, and the referenced domain doesn't necessarly have to exist.

 In our case, let's use a fake email address, for convenience purposes: